-And all respond:
+And all respond: Thanks be to God.

 A richer acclamation may be used.

 15. All enter the church in the following order: whoever is carrying the Easter candle (but if incense is used, the thurifer precedes the candle), then the priest, the ministers and the people.
 At the church door, the one carrying the candle stops, lifts the candle high and sings a second time: